Minced beef stuffed peppers

 Use extra lean mince for a real low fat version and look out for reduced fat cheddar to save on calories.

-Preheat oven to 200°C/400°F/Gas mark 6/.
+- To begin making your stuffed peppers preheat oven to 200°C/400°F/Gas mark 6/.
 In a large frying pan, begin to heat the onion and garlic before adding the mince meat.
 Brown for 5mins and drain off any excess oil.
 Return to heat and add mushrooms and thyme to pan and cook for further 2mins.
 Season and set aside.

-Place the pepper halves upwards facing on a baking tray.
+- Place the pepper halves upwards facing on a baking tray.
 Season them with a little salt and pepper and spoon the mince mixture into each pepper until full.
 Bake for 20-25mins until the peppers are almost tender.
 Sprinkle grated cheese evenly on each one and return to oven for further 5-10mins to melt and turn golden.
 Serve.